 c.
-The responsibilities of each LEA and COE for coordinating the administration of the local plan:
+The responsibilities of district and county administrators of special education in coordinating the administration of the local plan: [EC 56205(a)(12)(D)(i)]

 Each LEA has a responsibility to coordinate activities related to the Local Plan.
 In larger LEAs, coordinators are hired for the purpose of ensuring compliance and improvement of special education services.
 Smaller LEAs often contract with the COE for coordination of activities that are shared between several LEAs of similar size, in order to create an economy of scale while still meeting the LEA's obligations to meet Local Plan requirements.